How to Reenter The Workplace Successfully in Life Post-Pandemic

 by Carrie Boyd

-Carrie is a Principal and Managing Partner at M+A Architects.
+With an eye for innovation, Carrie’s reputation for forward-thinking designs is one of her most marked characteristics.
+As a Principal and Managing Partner at M+A Architects, she is a coveted resource for many.
 Carrie proudly sits on the Board of Dress for Success Columbus, and loves discovering new local businesses to support.